Modelling of the radio spectrum evolution in the binary pulsar B1259$-$63: PSR B1259 63 radio spectrum evolution: simulation

-Optical depth depends on thickness of an absorbing medium as well as on its properties, and therefore it is changing during the pulsar's orbital motion.
 The simulated pulsar orbit has a semi-major axis of $a=4.41$ AU and the eccentricity of $e=0.87$.
-The inclination of the orbit is set to $i=36^{\circ}$ and the orbital period of $P=1237$ days is assumed.
+The inclination of the orbit is set to $i=36^{\circ}$ and the orbital period is assumed to be $P=1237$ days.
 For our initial approach we have positioned the orbit in such a way, that the projection of the apse line is pointing towards the observer and the periastron is the furthest away point of the orbit ($\omega = 90^{\circ}$).

-In the model we assume that the stellar wind has a spherical symmetry, the electron density decreases as $1/r^2$, the wind speed and the electron temperature are constant.
-We use the density at 1~AU as the reference value.
-In such a model one can of course expect a symmetry of results with regard to the periastron passage.
-However, the absorption should increase as the pulsar gets closer to periastron, since the fraction of the pulsar's line-of-sight that lies inside the stellar wind increases.
-Another factor that increases the absorption is the electron density which also increases while the pulsar's line-of-sight approaches the Be star.